2023 Most Popular Writing Studies Bachelor's Degree Schools

 On average, writing graduates from Grand Canyon University take out $25,118 in student loans while working on their Bachelor's Degree.

-Full Writing Studies at Grand Canyon University Report
+Read full report on Writing Studies at Grand Canyon University

-With a ranking of #12, Georgia Southern University did quite well on this year’s most popular schools for writing studies students working on their bachelor’s degree.
-Located in the town of Statesboro, GaSou is a public college with a very large student population.
+Georgia Southern University landed the #12 spot in the 2023 rankings for the most popular bachelor’s degree writing studies programs.
+Located in the distant town of Statesboro, GaSou is a public college with a very large student population.

 Of the 86 students majoring in writing at GaSou, 28% are male and 72% are female.